General Karl Howell

 About

-Karl Howell Behr was born the son of Herman and Grace (née Howell) Behr of New York City.
-He was the brother of Max H. Behr, the well-known golfer.
-Behr was educated at Lawrenceville School and attended Yale University and was admitted to the bar association in 1910.
+Karl Howell Behr was born the son of Herman Behr and Grace (née Howell) Behr of New York City.
+He was the brother of Max H. Behr, the famous golfer.
+Karl Behr was educated at Lawrenceville School and attended Yale University and was admitted to the bar association in 1910.
+While at Yale he also played on the ice hockey team for three years.

-While aboard the rescue ship, RMS Carpathia, Behr and several other passengers, including Molly Brown, organized and formed a committee to honor the bravery of the Carpathia\'s captain, Arthur Rostron, and the ship\'s crew.
-They later presented an inscribed silver cup to Rostron, and medals to each of the ship\'s 320 crew.
+While aboard the rescue ship, RMS Carpathia, Behr and several other passengers, including Molly Brown, organized and formed a committee to honour the bravery of Carpathia’s captain, Arthur Rostron, and the ship’s crew.
+They later presented an inscribed silver cup to Rostron, and medals to each of the ship’s 320 crew.

 Media